Portfolio companies experienced a significant increase in value in the first five years after being acquired.

 We can see notable differences within portfolio companies when it comes to material costs.
 On average, the material costs per unit produced remain stable, while the most successful portfolio companies achieve a growth in EBITDA of 94% by also reducing their material costs on an ongoing basis – by up to 8% within five years.

 Private equity firms drive cost optimization to create a sustained increase in value across their portfolio companies.
-The most successful ones take innovative and complex approaches to Procurement, while also investing in digital solutions such as spend analytics tools and process automation.
+The most successful ones take innovative and complex approaches to procurement, while also investing in digital solutions such as analytics tools and process automation.